barry-ha/ActiveNavigation/README.md

-## Simple Navigation for PHP
+## PHP Navigation with Active Page

 [![Build Status](https://travis-ci.org/JV-Software/SimpleNavigation.png?branch=master)](https://travis-ci.org/JV-Software/SimpleNavigation)

-Super simple class for rendering navigation from an array of items.
+A class for rendering navigation from an array of items, and highlighting the active page.
+This is intended to be backward-compatible with JV-Software/SimpleNavigation.

 ### Installation

 #### With Composer

-Simply require the library on your `composer.json` file:
+In your `composer.json` file, require the library:

 ```
 "require": {
-    "jvs/simplenavigation": "dev-master"
+    "jvs/activenavigation": "dev-master"
 }
 ```